 Cons

-For church accounting, our recommendation for the best QuickBooks Online plan is Plus and Advanced for their class and location tracking features, which are necessary to mimic fund accounting:
+For church accounting, our recommendation for the best QuickBooks Online plan is Plus and Advanced for their class and location tracking features, which are necessary to mimic fund accounting.

-You can also add QuickBooks Payroll for $45 plus $4 per employee and monthly bookkeeping through QuickBooks Live starting at $200 per month.
 QuickBooks currently offers a 50% discount for the first three months or a 30-day free trial.

 Wave: Best Free Accounting Software for Very Small Churches to Track Income & Expenses